-Popularly know as Smuggs to locals and vacationers alike, Smugglers’ Notch is a northern Vermont ski area situated on Rte.
+Popularly known as Smuggs to locals and vacationers alike, Smugglers’ Notch is a northern Vermont ski area situated on Rte.
 108 in Jeffersonville.
 Named for the Lamoille County mountain pass, reportedly used by smugglers during prohibition, that connects Jeffersonville to Stowe, Smuggs is a 3 mountain resort justifiably famous for its family programs.
 The children’s programs are, indeed, special and bring families back the mountain year after year.

 The not-so-well known thing about Smuggs is its terrific terrain.
 It lists 78 trails but there are lots of ways down the mountain including plenty of ways to mix it up as well as some things that aren’t on the trail map.
 If you’re not an expert, it’s best to ask before you head down even some of Smuggs blue squares.
 They can be challenging.